Faltenreich/faltenreich.github.io/_drafts/2024-04-05-shared-resources-with-kotlin-multiplatform.md

 ### Migrate function calls

-MOKO resources and JetBrains resources share a similar API which makes it easy to migrate from one to the other.
+Strings and images can be migrated project-wide, since MOKO resources and JetBrains resources share a similar API:

 ```diff
 - MR.strings